swethavs/EasyPark/README.md

 Swetha Venkatachari Sundarajan

 #####Contact Information
-You can email to vswetha@pdx.edu if you have any queries on this project
+You can email to swethasundararajan@gmail.com if you have any queries on this project